bantaz/BESE394A_course/README.md

 # BESE394A_course

 Welcome to the *"Understanding Bioinformatic Pipelines - BESE394A"* course!
 The materials provided includes practical skills needed to develop and review data pipelines.
-Here, different pipelines, datasets, and aspects of biloigcal data are explored.
+Here, different pipelines, datasets, and aspects of bioloigcal data are explored.

 The topics covered in this course are the following: